 UK Retailers and Wholesalers Benefit from Central Location for Chilled Cross Docked Pallets for products destined for UK retailers and wholesalers from Bardon site

-OI and Molly Olly’s Wishes partner to deliver food and children’s hampers to families in need
+Oakland International and Molly Olly’s Wishes partner to deliver food and children’s hampers to families in need.

-OI outsources its on site catering facilities to Coombs Catering
+Oakland International outsources its on-site catering facilities to Coombs Catering.

 All sites enter lockdown due to Covid-19 Pandemic